Senate District 48 serving Eden Prairie and

-After this election, I’m hearing the media talking about the trend I noticed last year: with the ineffectiveness of the U.S. Congress, more issues that have been considered federal issues are coming down to State Legislatures.
+After this past election, I’m hearing the media talking about the trend I noticed last year: with the ineffectiveness of the U.S. Congress, more issues that have been considered federal issues are coming down to State Legislatures.
 So, it’s more important than ever who is elected to be your state legislators.
 Who do you want making decisions on student loan debt? legalization of marijuana? immigration? water rights?
 And so much more…

 I’ll be starting to door knock in late winter/early spring of next year and will continue until Election Day of 2016.
 I plan on door knocking the full Senate District at least twice.
 I hope you’ll join me and my campaign team as we begin building our efforts for the 2016.
 It’ll be a great journey.
 Join us on what I believe will be a historical journey for our district!